Hodge Theory for Combinatorial Geometries: Hard Lefschetz property and Hodge-Riemann relations

 equipped with the degree maps

 Then $R_1^*$ satisfies $\text{HR}(x_1)$, $R_2$ satisfies $\text{HR}(x_2)$, and $R^*_1 \otimes_\mathbb{R} R^*_2$ satisfies $\text{HR}(x_1 \otimes 1+1 \otimes x_2)$. \end{lemma}

 The first two assertions are easy to check, and the third assertion follows from the Hodge-Riemann relations for the cohomology of the compact K\"ahler manifold $\mathbb{C}\mathbb{P}^{r_1}\times \mathbb{C}\mathbb{P}^{r_2}$.
-Below we give a combinatorial proof using the Lindstr\"{o}m-Gessel-Viennot lemma.
+Below we sketch a combinatorial proof using the Lindstr\"{o}m-Gessel-Viennot lemma (cf. \cite[Proof of Lemma 2.2]{McDaniel}).

 \begin{proof} For the third assertion, we identify the tensor product with

 The induced degree map for the tensor product will be written

 \begin{claim} For some (equivalently any) choice of basis of $R^q$, we have